Music magazines published in Australia: Current titles

-Of those, NME Australia is owned by Singapore based music company BandLab Technologies and is a spin off from the English magazine, while Rolling Stone Australia is licensed from the American company Penske Media Corporation.
-The original run of Rolling Stone Australia ended in 2018 but was relaunched again in 2020 by The Brag Media, publishers of The Music Network website.
+Of these, NME Australia is owned by Singapore based music company BandLab Technologies and is a spin off of the English magazine, while Rolling Stone Australia is licensed from the American company Penske Media Corporation.
+The original run of Rolling Stone Australia ended in 2018 before being relaunched again in 2020 by the Brag Media, publishers of the Music Network.
 Australian Guitar is part of Guitar World, an American magazine owned by NewBay Media.
 They published their 146th Australian issue in January 2022.

-Outside of the popular music focus of NME and Rolling Stone, the remaining titles tend to focus around niche subjects, such as Rhythms and Trad&Now (Americana), Limelight (classical), and DRUMscene (drumming).
+Outside of the popular music focus of NME, Rolling Stone and Blunt, the remaining titles tend to focus around niche subjects, such as Rhythms and Trad&Now (Americana), Limelight (classical), and DRUMscene (drumming).
 Others like Foley are produced independently, and aren't as widely available.
-Music zines are also available in print and serve local focuses.
+Music zines are also available in print and online and serve local focuses, such as Gimmie Gimmie Gimmie Zine, an independent publication covering emerging artists and underground music scenes.
 These are often printed in limited quantities and are available to purchase in speciality stores or online.